bsamtleben/color-ctf-walkthroughs/machines/emerald/hints.md

 <details>
   <summary><b>Hint 4:</b> Privilege escalation II</summary>
   <br>
   The <code>setuid</code> and <code>setgid</code> flags allow an executable to be run as its owner.
-These flags should only be set on a limited set of executables.
+These flags should only be set on a limited number of executables.
 </details>